 35.3.16.2 Multi-link device capability and operation signaling

-An AP affiliated with AP MLD shall set the MLD Capabilities and Operations Present subfield in the Multi-Link Control field of the Basic Multi-Link element to 1 when carried in Beacon, Probe Response, and (Re)Association Response frames it transmits.
+An AP affiliated with an (#11442) AP MLD shall set the MLD Capabilities and Operations Present subfield in the Multi-Link Control field of the Basic Multi-Link element to 1 when carried in Beacon, Probe Response, and (Re)Association Response frames it transmits.
 Otherwise, it shall set the MLD Capabilities and Operations Present subfield to 0.

-A non-AP STA affiliated with non-AP MLD shall set the MLD Capabilities and Operations Present subfield in the Multi-Link Control field of the Basic Multi-Link element to 1 when carried in a (Re)Association Request frame it transmits.
+A non-AP STA affiliated with a (#11442) non-AP MLD shall set the MLD Capabilities and Operations Present subfield in the Multi-Link Control field of the Basic Multi-Link element to 1 when carried in a (Re)Association Request frame it transmits.
 Otherwise, it shall set the MLD Capabilities and Operations Present subfield to 0.

-An AP MLD shall set the Maximum Number Of Simultaneous Links subfield in the Basic Multi-Link element to the number of affiliated APs minus 1, in which the number of affiliated APs in the AP MLD shall be greater than 1 when the AP MLD is operating with more than one affiliated Aps..
+An AP MLD shall set the Maximum Number Of Simultaneous Links subfield in the Common Info field of the (#12651) Basic Multi-Link element to the number of affiliated APs minus 1 (#10498).

-If dot11EHTBaseLineFeaturesImplementedOnly is equal to true, an NSTR mobile AP MLD shall set the Maximum Number of Simultaneous Links subfield of the Basic Multi-Link element carried in transmitted Management frames to 1.
+If dot11EHTBaseLineFeaturesImplementedOnly is equal to true, an NSTR mobile AP MLD shall set the Maximum Number of Simultaneous Links subfield in the Common Info field (#12652) of the Basic Multi-Link element carried in transmitted Management frames to 1.

-A single radio non-AP MLD shall set the Maximum Number Of Simultaneous Links subfield in the Basic Multi-Link element carried in transmitted Management frames to 0.
+A single radio non-AP MLD shall set the Maximum Number Of Simultaneous Links subfield in the Common Info field of the (#12653) Basic Multi-Link element carried in transmitted Management frames to 0.

-A single radio non-AP MLD with dot11EHTEMLSROptionImplemented equal to true shall set the Maximum Number Of Simultaneous Links subfield in the Basic Multi-Link element to 0.
+A single radio non-AP MLD with dot11EHTEMLSROptionImplemented equal to true shall set the Maximum Number Of Simultaneous Links subfield in the Common Info field of the (#12654) Basic Multi-Link element to 0.

-If a multi-radio non-AP MLD requests more than one link during multi-link setup, the multi-radio non-AP MLD shall set the Maximum Number Of Simultaneous Links subfield in the Basic Multi-Link element carried in transmitted Management frames to a value equal to or larger than 1.
+If a multi-radio non-AP MLD requests more than one link during multi-link setup, the multi-radio non-AP MLD shall set the Maximum Number Of Simultaneous Links subfield in the Common Info field of the (#12655) Basic Multi-Link element carried in transmitted Management frames to a value equal to or larger than 1.

 A multi-radio non-AP MLD shall announce each pair of links formed by links that requested a multi-link setup as STR or NSTR in a transmitted (Re)Association Request frame.

-A MLD shall be capable of simultaneously transmitting or receiving frames on affiliated STAs up to a value indicated in the Maximum Number Of Simultaneous Links subfield in the Basic Multi-Link element plus 1, under the rules defined in subclauses below.
+An (#12357) MLD shall be capable of simultaneously transmitting or receiving frames on affiliated STAs up to a value indicated in the Maximum Number Of Simultaneous Links subfield in the Basic Multi-Link element plus 1, under the rules defined in subclauses below.

 An MLD shall set the NSTR Link Pair Present subfield value to 1 in a STA Control field that corresponds to link ID i (where ) only if it is a multi-radio MLD and contains at least one NSTR link pair formed by the link with link ID i; otherwise it shall set the subfield value to 0.
 An NSTR mobile AP MLD shall set the NSTR Link Pair Present subfield value to 1 in the STA Control field that corresponds to link ID i.
 An AP MLD that is not an NSTR mobile AP MLD shall set the NSTR Link Pair Present subfield value in each STA Control field to 0.

-An MLD shall set to 0 every bit in the NSTR Indication Bitmap subfield of the Basic Multi-Link element that corresponds to a link pair where one of the STAs in the link pair operates in the 2.4 GHz band and the other STA operates in the 5 GHz or 6 GHz band.
+An MLD shall set to 0 every bit in the NSTR Indication Bitmap subfield , if present,(#12358) of the Basic Multi-Link element that corresponds to a link pair where one of the STAs in the link pair operates in the 2.4 GHz band and the other STA operates in the 5 GHz or 6 GHz band.